 The campus will remain closed until 12 noon Thursday, 02/13/25.
 Students should log into Canvas for specific class information from their instructors.
 Please contact event organizers for information on specific activities.
 Normal operations will resume at 12pm on Thursday.

-The LTU IRB is co-chaired by Dr. Matthew Cole , Interim Dean, College of Business and Information Technology, and Dr. Ahmed Al-Bayati , Assistant Professor, College of Engineering.
-The IRB is comprised of an interdisciplinary team of faculty and staff.
+The LTU IRB is chaired by Dr. Franco Delogu, Professor of Psychology in the College of Arts and Sciences.
+The IRB consists of an interdisciplinary team of faculty and staff.
 The IRB is committed to maintaining the highest level of ethical standards to ensure protection of all human research participants.
 IRB approval is generally not required when human subjects data are used for “in-house” review, such as teaching evaluation, course evaluation, or quality assurance.

-To protect yourself and act proactively with regards to helping the IRB comply with federal requirements please contact irb@ltu.edu with any questions.
+To protect yourself and act proactively in regard to helping the IRB comply with federal requirements, please contact irb@ltu.edu with any questions.

 The main responsibility of the LTU IRB is to protect the rights and welfare of the human subjects participating in research conducted by representatives of Lawrence Tech (e.g., faculty, staff, students) as well as monitoring research development, testing and evaluation methods.